dmkravch/beautiful-jekyll/_posts/2019-04-18-ccie-collab-v2-success.md

 4. And for the Evolving Technologies section there is just an excellent materials at [CCIE/CCDE Evolving Technologies Study Guide](https://learningnetwork.cisco.com/docs/DOC-31004).

 ## Lab exams
 For the Lab part of the exam, as obvious it could be, you need to have your own **Lab Setup**, where you could practice, repeat and verify the technology.
-I will discuss later on how my lab looked liked.
+I will discuss later on how my lab looked like.

 As for the Training companies out there, I would highly recommend collabcert.com, specifically for the Lab part.
 I was using their video and workbook offers, and I'm convinced that it was an integral part of my success.